uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 TamImageView(health: game.health)
 ```

+Because `game` is a state variable, the image displayed will automatically change depending on the current value of `health`.

 ### Complete Demo

 With these exercises, you will have completed all of the requirements for our app!
 The final product should look something like this:

 <img src="./images/complete-app.png" alt="Complete Tamagotchi app" style="width:25%;" />

+Congrats, and thanks for participating!